OctopusDeploy/blog/blog/2018-12/spaces-introduction/index.md

 Spaces is a feature built for teams.

 Most developers work in teams building and maintaining one or more projects and the associated infrastructure.
 This includes environments, machines, Azure or AWS accounts, step templates, variable sets and so on.
 Companies are different though.
 Some companies organize their teams by department.
 Some organize them by function.
-Spaces enables teams to organize their projects and infrastructure as it suits them and they can be a member of multiple spaces.
+Spaces enables teams to organize their projects and infrastructure as it suits them and they can be a member of multiple Spaces.
 Our Spaces switcher makes it easy to jump between Spaces, so instead of seeing dozens or hundreds of unrelated projects and other Octopus resources, you'll just see the resources for that Space.

 ![switcher user interface](switcher.png "width=500")

 ## Space Owners

-From talking to customers one of the key driving factors for Spaces is being able to delegate a set of responsibilities.
+After speaking with customers, it was clear that one of the key driving factors for Spaces is being able to delegate a set of responsibilities.
 This way, Octopus administrators can hand over full control of a Space and be completely hands off if they choose.
-Leaving the administrator to help with system concerns like adding new users, managing any system teams, and the configuration of the installation.
+Leaving the administrator to focus on system concerns like adding new users, managing any system teams, and the configuration of the installation.
 For the administrator who wants to be directly involved in a team's Space they can add themselves as a member of a team with Space access.

 ![spaces configuration user interface](spaces-configuration.png "width=500")